 Any cyber criminals that infiltrate the corporate zone are contained within that operating system.
 They cannot reach the privileged zone or even see that it exists.
 You can also configure that corporate zone to be non-persistent so that it’s wiped clean at specified intervals for added protection.

-With Hysolate Workspace, users are empowered to do all of the below (and more) in the less restricted corporate zone, without putting the privileged zone at risk:
+Hysolate provides a full OS isolation solution, so Security and IT can “harden” an OS on a employee or contractor’s untrusted device.
+With Hysolate Workspace, users are empowered to do all of the below (and more) in the less restricted corporate zone, without putting the privileged access OS at risk:

 - Full web browsing to any website

 - Use any browser and any browser extension

 - Use any third-party app needed for productivity, such as Zoom/Webex/Google Drive/Dropbox, etc.

 - Access potentially risky email attachments and links

 - Use external USB devices and print from remote locations

 - Provide local admin rights that are useful for developers and power users, and enable them to install software on that corporate OS.

 Looking for a free solution for System Hardening?
 Try Hysolate Free, a sandbox on steroids for Windows 10 and Windows 11.